spacemeat/humon/README.md

 **Objects in dicts remain in serial order.**
 This is different from some JSON libraries, that don't preserve the order of key-object pairs in dicts.
 Humon guarantees that, when you access a dict's children by index (as you would a list), they'll be returned in the order you expect.
 Humon can maintain an extra table for accessing dict entries quickly by key.

->Currently this is not implemented, and keys are searched in linear order.
+>Currently the extra table is not implemented, and keys are searched in linear order, from the end.
 This is obviously on the fix-it list for larger dicts, but it's often the case that a linear search beats hash tables or binary searches for small numbers of entries <sup>[citation needed]</sup>.

+**Keys in dicts need not be unique.**
+Multiple entries in a dict may have the same key. `hu::Node::getChild(std::string_view)` (and the C API underneath) starts its search from the end of the dict's entries and moves backwards.
+This has the effect that the last entry in a dict is the one taking precedence under this function.

+There is also `hu::node::firstChild(std::string_view)`, which starts its search at the first node, and `hu::node::nextSibling(std::string_view)` which moves forwards through the child nodes, looking for the given key.

 **Comments have no meaning, but they do have context.**
 Humon doesn't know or care about your comments, as already stated.
 But it doesn't discard them in the parsing process; they're preserved for searching and reserialization.